vrimsha/MechaCar_Statistical_Analysis/README.md

 # Deliverable 4: Design a Study Comparing the MechaCar to the Competition

 ## Study Design: MechaCar vs Competition
+The MechaCar performs against the competition with cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+In your description, address the following questions:
+What metric or metrics are you going to test?
+Cost, type of car, compare all cars on

 What is the null hypothesis or alternative hypothesis?
 One car works another does not have it